 Before you start – Think about the shed base

 The base of your shed is vitally important as it provides the foundation.
 It needs to be strong, level and will need to prevent water from sitting stagnant near your shed floor.
 Solid, flat shed bases need to ensure water runs off so that the shed bearers are not sat in water for long periods of time.
+Read my full guide about shed bases here.

 A solid flat shed base made from a concrete slab or a patio-style base should have sufficient run-off when built.
 For further protection, you may wish to build your shed floor/bearers on a raised plastic base.
 These will raise your shed floor off the ground and away from stagnant water.
 The same plastic bases can be used for level ground without a solid base but you will need to be careful the shed isn’t located in a low-lying area of the garden.
 Heavy rainfall may still be able to reach your shed bearers.